evernym/verity-sdk/docs/Getting-Started/java/README.md

 1. **Start `Ngrok`**

-   `Ngrok` allows the customer integration code to reach a webhook endpoint that the example application starts.
+   `Ngrok` allows the Verity server instance to reach a webhook endpoint that the example application starts.
 By default, the example application uses port `4000`, so `Ngrok` must be started to proxy to that local port:

    ```sh
    ngrok http 4000